trevorhuang1/lmc-frontend/_posts/2024-1-23-database.md

 <!--
 Below JavaScript code fetches user data from an API and displays it in a table.
 It uses the Fetch API to make a GET request to the '/api/users/' endpoint.
 Refer to config.js to see additional options.

-The script is laid out in a sequence (no function) and will execute when page is loaded.
--->
 <script type="module">
   // uri variable and options object are obtained from config.js import { uri, options } from '{{site.baseurl}}/assets/js/api/config.js';